North Carolina's congressional districts: Later developments

+On Wednesday, October 22, 2025 North Carolina lawmakers approved new congressional maps for the state, which change the makeup of Congressional Districts 1 and 3 in Eastern NC.
+The new maps are abnormal because redistricting typically only happens once every ten years, following the Decennial Census.
+This is the first time in the modern era that North Carolina has redrawn maps mid-decade without being court-ordered to do so.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of North Carolina, presented chronologically.
-All redistricting events that took place in North Carolina between 1973 and 2013 are shown, congressional composition is listed on the right.
+All redistricting events that took place in North Carolina between 1973 and 2025 are shown, congressional composition is listed on the right.